 Although they are now bred in solid colors, some species of Syrian hamsters come in a few different shades.
 For example, the Siberian hamster, also known as the winter white Russian dwarf, is available in purplish grey with an ivory belly and a grey stripe on the back or may have white hairs sprinkled throughout the coat.

 Fancy bear hamsters prefer a habitat where they can burrow and which allows separate spaces for sleeping, feeding, and playing.
 They thrive in an arid climate with temperatures between 65 and 75 degrees.
 They will exhibit decreased activity and may start hibernating when temperatures fall below 60 degrees.
-Fancy bear hamsters kept as pets can live in a wire cage as long as there is a layer of aspen shavings or shredded paper to serve as bedding.
+Fancy bear hamsters kept as pets can live in a large enclosure as long as there is a layer of aspen shavings or shredded paper to serve as bedding.
 They are comfortable in a warm room in an area free of cold drafts.

-Fancy Bear Hamster vs Syrian Hamster: Diet
+Fancy Bear Hamster vs. Syrian Hamster: Diet

-Fancy Bear Hamster vs Syrian Hamster: Habits and Personality
+Fancy Bear Hamster vs. Syrian Hamster: Habits and Personality

 Fancy bear hamsters are quite docile and friendly.
 They are also very curious and adventurous.
 So, these creatures love wandering around to explore their surroundings.
 However, they may react by biting if they become scared or startled.
 Although fancy bear hamsters are small, their bites can hurt.

-Fancy Bear Hamster vs Syrian Hamster: Origin
+Fancy Bear Hamster vs. Syrian Hamster: Origin

-Syrian hamsters originated from Syria and were first described in 1797 by science in The Natural History of Aleppo edition.
+Syrian hamsters originated from Syria and were first described in 1797 by Science in The Natural History of Aleppo edition.
 They were later bred in Jerusalem as laboratory animals in 1930 and shipped to Britain in 1931.
 The descendants were passed on to private breeders in 1937.